kevin-fang/Tile-Searcher/README.md

 Contains another script (`getRsids.py`) to retrieve RSIDs for specific variants.

+A Dockerfile is also provided for easy dependency installation.
+To call it, run `./runInDocker.sh "<normal command line arguments here>"`.
+For example, `./runInDocker.sh "./getTileVariants -i 1234"`.
+You may have to change the docker image name in the shell script, though.

 Note that to run the ClustalW alignment at the end to check for variant differences, you must have the [Clustal Omega](http://www.clustal.org/omega/) package installed and have `clustalo` added to your path.

 To get up and running, set the Arvados API keys and run `./setup.sh` and then you can call `getTileVariants.py` with the appropriate arguments.
 Note that `getRsids.py` _requires_ that the all the files requirements are specified in `config.yml`.